-Based on the information provided on their FAFSAs, award letters for eligible undergraduate students may include an offer to participate in one of SU's two need-based work study programs, one of which operates on campus with the other operating off campus, Choosing to take advantage of this opportunity provides students the opportunity to gain valuable work experience while earning money to help pay some of their college expenses.
+Based on the information provided on their FAFSAs, award letters for eligible undergraduate students may include an offer to participate in one of SU's two need-based work study programs, one of which operates on campus with the other operating off campus.
+Choosing to take advantage of this opportunity provides students the chance to gain valuable work experience while earning money to help pay some of their college expenses.
 Using a work study award is a great way to enhance current course work as well as future professional potential by integrating classroom learning with real-world work experience.

 Because funding is limited, work study is not included in initial awards for graduate students.
 Graduate students who are interested in being considered for a work study award should contact Student Financial Services.
-If, based on the information provided on the FAFSA, a graduate student is eligible and funds are available, they may be considered for a work study award.

 While students are not required to accept their work study awards, Student Financial Services does not replace any portion of rejected work study awards with grant funding.

 After a student's award is finalized, a Work Study Authorization confirming their eligibility and award amount becomes become available at SUOnline in the Financial Information section of the Student Menu.
-Students download and print their authorizations take to potential employers as they begin their job search.
+Students must download and print their authorizations take to potential employers as they begin their job search.

 A student's eligibility to participate in a work study program may change from year to year as may the type of work study included in the student's award and the amount of their award.
 Generally, on-campus work study is awarded to freshmen and sophomores and off-campus work study is awarded to juniors and seniors.